ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrade-to-ag-grid-31/index.md

     This will update your project's source files to prepare for the new release.

-    By default the codemod runner will locate all source files within the current directory.
+    By default the Codemod runner will locate all source files within the current directory.
 For projects with more specific requirements, pass a list of input files to the `migrate` command, or specify the `--help` argument to see more fine-grained usage instructions.

 <note>
-The codemod runner will check the state of your project to ensure that you don't lose any work.
+The Codemod runner will check the state of your project to ensure that you don't lose any work.
 If you would rather see a diff of the changes instead of applying them, pass the `--dry-run` argument.
 </note>

-See the [codemods](/codemods/) documentation for more details.
+See the [Codemods](/codemods/) documentation for more details.

 ## Breaking Changes